ViciousSquid/Dosidicus/README.md

 - Part educational neuro tool and part sim game
 - Features Hebbian learning, Neurogenesis and a retro aesthetic

 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) with GUI tools and watch it evolve and learn!
 - Entirely custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) - does not use Tensorflow or Pytorch
+- Rejects the standard "black box" approach in favour of transparent, biologically inspired learning.

 ###   💿 Compiled binaries for Windows are available on [Releases](https://github.com/ViciousSquid/Dosidicus/releases) page